anhhchu/metimur/README.md

 ### Output

-With **one-warehouse** benchmark option, you can view the average duration of each query in the query file
+With **one-warehouse** benchmark option, you can view the average duration of each query

 ![quickstarts one warehouse](./assets/quickstarts_onewh.png)